-Commissioner Lee, discloses that he is the Sheriff of Lincoln County, he is the law enforcement representative for the Commission appointed by the Sheriff's Association for the State.
+Commissioner Lee, discloses that he is the Sheriff of Lincoln County, he is the law enforcement representative for the Commission appointed by the Sheriff's and Chief's Association for the State.
 Lincoln County does have a grant submitted.
 Commissioner Lee abstains.